odoo/documentation/content/developer/reference/cli.rst

 Shell
 =====

-Odoo command-line also allows to launch odoo as a python console environment.
-This enables direct interaction with the :ref:`orm <reference/orm>` and its functionalities.
+The Odoo command line also allows launching Odoo as a Python console environment, enabling direct interaction with the :ref:`orm <reference/orm>` and its functionalities.

 .. code-block:: console